Language Models as Higher-Order Planning Formalizers: Uraveling Problems

-In all existing planning benchmarks juxtaposing NL and PDDL, the problem descriptions (input space) and problem files (fluent space) are so linearly aligned, sometimes as a one-to-one, line-to-line mapping, that formalizing them may be oversimplifying real-life problems.
+In all existing planning benchmarks juxtaposing NL and PDDL, the problem descriptions $D_n$ and problem files $(O_n,F_n,G_n)$ are aligned as a one-to-one, line-to-line mapping, so that formalizing them may be oversimplifying real-life problems.
 As an extreme example in theorem proving, the Kepler conjecture is a single statement that took 11 years to formalize \cite{hales2015formalproofkeplerconjecture}.